rycus86/githooks/githooks/Readme.md

 - When the binaries are succesfully downloaded & verified, we dispatch to the **downloaded** installer (with `--internal-install-postupdate`).
 It then continues to the postupdate install procedure as follows.

-- Itreplaces the current binaries with the downloaded (needs to be provided on the command line) -> needs special care for Windows when the `cli`/`runner` or `installer` is still running [see here]([https://www.codeproject.com/Questions/621666/Download-and-replace-running-EXE#:~:text=If%20the%20exe%20is%20running,after%2).
+- It replaces the current binaries with the downloaded (needs to be provided on the command line) -> needs special care for Windows when the `cli`/`runner` or `installer` is still running [see here]([https://www.codeproject.com/Questions/621666/Download-and-replace-running-EXE#:~:text=If%20the%20exe%20is%20running,after%2).
 - Update all stuff it needs to do (as in `base-template.sh`) ... including legacy transforms
   - Initialy we drop all legacy shit for the go